awslabs/aws-lambda-web-adapter/examples/bun-graphql-zip/README.md

-# Yoga Graphql API example
+# Bun Server with graphql API Gateway example

-This example show how to use Lambda Web Adapter to run a yoga server application with via [AWS Lambda](https://aws.amazon.com/lambda) and API Gateway.
+This example show how to use Lambda Web Adapter to run a bun server application with via [AWS Lambda](https://aws.amazon.com/lambda) and API Gateway.

 ### Build and Deploy